 View on Threads

-Carter earlier threw shade at Fudd, saying, “I made her ankle touch the ground,” in one of her posts, and also revealed her contract situation with the Aces.
+Carter earlier threw shade at Fudd, saying, “I made her ankle touch the ground,” in one of her posts.
 She also highlighted the difference in averages between her and Fudd for this season.
 Carter is averaging 19.0 points off the bench, while Fudd averages 12.6 after consecutive 20-point games.

-Chennedy Carter scored 14 points off the bench in the last game and has been a constant offensive asset for the Aces since joining in the offseason.
-On the other hand, Fudd, who began her pro career on the bench, played her first game as a starter and put together a stellar shooting performance.
+Chennedy Carter scored 14 points off the bench in her last game and has been a constant offensive asset for the Aces since joining in the offseason.
+On the other hand, Fudd, who began her pro career on the bench, made her first start and put together a stellar shooting performance.

-“I want to help the team” – Chennedy Carter addresses her minutes limitation after Aces win over Dream
+“I want to help the team” – Chennedy Carter addresses her minutes limitation after Aces beat Dream

 “I mean, I felt good about my game.
 Obviously, I want to help the team close in the fourth quarter, if possible, but it was a good game.
 I’m still going through it.
 I’m a little bit disappointed, so happy we won, but yeah.”